WEB STANDARDS

 Accessibility

-To provide end users a welcoming and accessible web experience, the University of Florida adopts the World Wide Web Consortium’s standard: Web Content Accessibility Guidelines (WCAG) Version 2.1, AA conformance level as the minimum accessibility standard for all Electronic Information Technology (EIT).
+To provide end users with a welcoming and accessible web experience, the University of Florida adopts the World Wide Web Consortium’s standard: Web Content Accessibility Guidelines (WCAG) Version 2.1, AA conformance level as the minimum accessibility standard for all Electronic Information Technology (EIT).
 All websites used to conduct official University business must comply with the Electronic Information Technology Accessibility Policy.

 Digital Logo Standards